maziyar-gerami/IDMAN/README.md

 2. IDMAN Settings

 this part of configurasion is for configuration about your client
-*  `base.url` : client address that connects to CAS server.
-Example: https://www.idamn.com
+*  `base.url` : client address that connects to CAS server. `Example: https://www.idman.com`
-*  `sever.port`: this the IDMAN server port the client port.
-Example:8080
+*  `sever.port`: this the IDMAN server port the client port. `Example: 8080`

-*NOTE 2*: if you don' specified any port for the IDMA, don't need to specify `sever.port` variable.
+*NOTE 1*: if you don't specified any ports for the IDMA, don't need to specify `sever.port` variable.

 *NOTE 2*: Don't miss `sever.port` variable with CAS server port.
 Actually this is defined port for IDMAN

 3. CAS Server settings
 *  `cas.url.login.path`: CAS login url of the CAS server.
-Example: https://cas.server.com/cas/login
+Example: `https://cas.server.com/cas/login`
 *  `cas.url.logout.path` : CAS logout url of the CAS server.
-Example: https://cas.server.com/cas/logout
+Example: `https://cas.server.com/cas/logout`